 Exclude students who have cumulatively been suspended for less than half a school day.

 How are students reported by disability category (IDEA)?

-Report students by one of the disability categories under IDEA that are listed in section 4.5 of the EDFacts Workbook.
+Report students by one of the disability categories under IDEA that are listed in the EDFacts Workbook.

 How are student counts reported by disability status (IDEA)?